BFSLA 2019 Research Essay Prize

 A person is not eligible for the prize in 2019 if they have won any part of the BFSLA’s research essay prize (whether alone or jointly) in any of the previous five years.

 Members of the Board of the BFSLA, and persons engaged by the Board to assist in the assessment of entries, are not eligible to enter.
 The competition is otherwise open to all, including students, academics and practitioners (whether in private practice, in-house or at the bar), whether full time, part time or retired.

-Entries must be unpublished at the time of submission, and must remain unpublished until the competition results are announced, unless the Board agrees otherwise.
+Entries must be the author’s original work and be unpublished at the time of submission, and must remain unpublished until the competition results are announced, unless the Board agrees otherwise.

 The BFSLA may also propose that winning entries, and other entries worthy of publication, be submitted for publication in the Journal of Banking and Finance Law and Practice (Thomson Reuters, in conjunction with the BFSLA), but authors are not obliged to accept that proposal.

-Entries will be reviewed on a blind basis, by the Board or by a committee that the Board appoints for this purpose.
+Entries will be reviewed on a blind basis, by the Board or by a committee appointed by the Board for this purpose.

-The winner or winners, if any, will be announced at or around the BFSLA’s annual conference, which this year will be held from Saturday 1 September to Monday 3 September at the Millennium Hotel in Queenstown, New Zealand.
+The winner or winners, if any, will be announced at or around the BFSLA’s annual conference, which this year will be held from Thursday, 29 August 2019 to Saturday, 31 August 2019 at the Sheraton Mirage resort on the Gold Coast.